Through-composed music

 In the theory of musical form, through-composed music is a continuous, non-sectional, and non-repetitive piece of music.
 The term is typically used to describe songs, but can also apply to instrumental music.

 While most musical forms such as ternary form (ABA), rondo form (ABACABA), and sonata form (ABA') rely on repetition, through-composed music does not re-use material (ABCD).
 This constant introduction of new material is most noticeable in musical settings of poems, in contrast to the often used strophic form (AAA).
 Through-composed songs have different music for each stanza of the lyrics.
-The German word durchkomponiert is also used to indicate this concept.
+The direct German translation durchkomponiert is also used to indicate this concept.

 Examples

 Musicologist James Webster defines through-composed music in the following manner:

 In general usage, a 'through-composed' work is one based on run-on movements without internal repetitions.
 (The distinction is especially characteristic of the literature of the art-song, where such works are contrasted with strophic settings.)

 Many examples of this form can be found in Schubert's lieder, in which the words of a poem are set to music, and each line is different.
 In his lied "Erlkönig", in which the setting proceeds to a different musical arrangement for each new stanza and whenever the piece comes to each character, the character portrays its own voice register and tonality.
 Another example within instrumental music is Haydn's 'Farewell Symphony'.